mmorrison24/interview-project/README.md

 *FRONTEND: do a better job of breaking out the SASS files, I started this process but did'nt want to spend to much time on it. the _mobile and _tweet files are a start at that idea.
 In a larger project I would scaffold diffrent folders for (layouts, modules[....like tweet.sass], layout and style)

-*FRONTEND: Wanted to expiremnt with React and see how it could have saved some wiring of components
+*FRONTEND: Wanted to experiment with React and see how it could have saved some wiring of components

 *(small) support changing port with a setting in package.json file

+*I wanted to keep the idea of seperating the api(getTweets) and the frontend static route.
+This would allow breaking the backend out as a seperate server if the project grew in size.